Get grounded in the fruits, vegetables & herbs of Mexico

 Indigenous communities are the guardians of native plant ingredients, and Mexico’s indigenous poor depend on these fruits of the land for their own economic and physical sustenance.

-It may surprise you that the same foods that were the foundation of the Pre-Hispanic diet continue to be sustainable and affordable staple foods for a large segment of Mexico’s population.
+It may surprise you that the same foods that were the foundation of the Pre-Hispanic diet continue to be staple foods for a large segment of Mexico’s population.

 As modern habits and industrial farming offered more attractive options to the upper classes, many of these indigenous foods became less appealing… associated with poverty.
 Ironically, now, through the work of high-profile chefs, led by Enrique Olvera and Ricardo Muñoz Zurita, in particular, native plant ingredients of Mexico are getting their due.

-Frutas y Verduras offers you valuable knowledge to assist you in incorporating these special regional plant foods into your own daily diet.
+Frutas y Verduras – A Fresh Food Lovers Guide to Mexico has been designed to assist you in incorporating these special regional plant foods into your own daily diet.